agude/agude.github.io/_drafts/2021-02-08-custom_markdown_for_github_pages.md

 ## Conclusion

-Using layouts allows us to use the full power of [Liquid] to update our webpage after the HTML is compiled, and it works natively on Github pages!
-If you built
+Using layouts gives us the full power of [Liquid] to update our web pages after the HTML is compiled, and it works natively on Github pages!
+I hope you use this to build awesome web pages and if you do let me know on Twitter: [@{{
+site.author.twitter }}][twitter]

+[twitter]: https://twitter.com/{{ site.author.twitter }}